-The Ventura County flora consists of about 2,228 species (including subspecies and varieties) of native and nonnative plants.
+The Ventura County vascular plant flora consists of about 2,321 species (including subspecies and varieties) of native and nonnative plants.
 Ventura County is located between Santa Barbara, Kern, and Los Angeles Counties, and the Pacific Ocean, in southern California.
 Ventura County occurs within the Southwest Bioregion of the California Floristic Province.
 Selected plants of Ventura County are presented on the following webpages.
-Some of my checklists of plants from various parts of Ventura County are posted on the California Native Plant Society Channel Islands Chapter's website.
+Some of my checklists of plants from various parts of Ventura County are posted on the California Native Plant Society Channel Islands Chapter's website; however, the most complete website describing the vascular plant flora of Ventura County is on Magney's newly created Ventura County Flora website.

 All photos copyrighted by David L. Magney 1978-2008.